Simplify Life.

 11. We only have one car, one bank account, one computer as we can share these things.
 We also do not own lots of tools etc. because if you need a drill you can just hire it.

-13. The most important lesson is is to give because it is only by giving that we become who we meant to be.
+14. The most important lesson is to give because it is only by giving that we become who we meant to be.
 Give freely of your time, talents, passion and your money.

 We should be people that consume less and are less wasteful.